-Undeclared students are assigned an advisor in the Center for Student Success and Engagement (CSSE).
+Undeclared students are assigned an advisor in Academic Advising & Support.
 These advisors work to help you identify and explore classes that interest you, and will help you build class schedules that reflect your interests.

 There are lots of people across campus who can help you make that decision.
-The first place to start is by talking with your CSSE advisor.
+The first place to start is by talking with your advisor.
 They can connect you to lots of resources, like setting up meetings with faculty members or other students in your major of interest.
-CSSE is also home to MCLA’s Career Development Office, where you can get additional guidance in choosing a major.
+MCLA’s Career Services Office is where you can get additional guidance in choosing a major.

 You can change your major again.
 It’s important to make informed and well-researched decisions when declaring a major, but we can’t predict the future, or how we’ll feel once we start taking classes in that major.
-If you have second thoughts about your choice, talk with your faculty advisor or CSSE advisor.
+If you have second thoughts about your choice, talk with your faculty advisor or an advisor in Academic Advising & Support.
 We’ll help you come up with a new plan.